Afoma/My-Hashnode-Blog-Posts/ckwy4iclc018469s1bs6t019x.md

 ## What is the hyperverse?

 The hyperverse is an open, decentralized marketplace that is not tied to a single blockchain.
-This implies that it could work, not only with the ethereum blockchain, but can also work with other blockchains like flow and algorand.
+This implies that it could work, not only with the ethereum blockchain but can also work with other blockchains like flow and algorand.

 The Hyperverse is made up of four features: